 After years of hard work, we have summarised all the major challenges faced by most site developers and administrators:

-- What is really happening on the client-side cannot be properly evaluated because auditing is typically done through scanning with a fixed set of parameters that don’t reflect the real-world dynamic user environment.
+- What is really happening on the client side cannot be properly evaluated because auditing is typically done through scanning with a fixed set of parameters that don’t reflect the real-world dynamic user environment.

 - Lack of visibility into which pages are most visited, thereby having to parse through and address issues related to seldomly visited pages instead of focusing first on the most frequently visited ones.

-- Most tools are overloaded with features and metrics, generating far too much data leading to confusion instead of simple, clear, and fully explained results which help developers and administrators to understand the root cause of discovered issues and how to fix them.
+- Most tools are overloaded with features and metrics, generating far too much data and leading to confusion instead of simple, clear, and fully explained results which help developers and administrators to understand the root cause of discovered issues and how to fix them.

 - Today all elements practically overlap each other.
 For example, Accessibility and SEO are both about getting relevant content to all users.
 If images are made accessible, then search engines will deliver better results.
-After all, search engines are absolutely vision impaired.
+After all, search engines are absolutely vision-impaired.
 So anything clearly accessible to a search engine will certainly be clearly accessible to all users.

 - Most developers and administrators would like to react efficiently to their client’s requests, fix any bugs faster, and have an impact on how their site audits work.
 Many current audit systems use practically the same 3rd party tools to perform their audits.
 That means the same results for different systems.
-However, the ‘one size fits all approach is seriously flawed.
+However, the one-size-fits-all approach is seriously flawed.

 - Lack of human-readable messages in reports.
 Most developers and administrators have to walk through a jungle of cryptic generalized messages and far too many options on the screen.
 That distracts them from what they really need; a concise explanation of the real issues in a format that they can understand and action.

 - We take risks that lead to innovation.

 - We deliver results with quality and on time.